martin-galajda/object-detection/models/faster_rcnn_inception_resnet_v2_oid_v4/README.md

 # Prerequisites:

-1. Protobuf compiler (protoc)
+1. Protobuf compiler (protoc) - look [here](https://github.com/protocolbuffers/protobuf) for more info on how to install.
-2. Python3 virtual environment enabled
+2. Python3 virtual environment enabled  (from the root run `source ./venv/bin/activate`).

 # How to setup model resources